-GOP Health Bill Changes Could Kill Protections For People With Preexisting Conditions
+GOP Health Bill Changes Could Kill Protections For Those With Pre-Existing Conditions

 Policy-ish

-GOP Health Bill Changes Could Kill Protections For People With Preexisting Conditions
+GOP Health Bill Changes Could Kill Protections For Those With Pre-Existing Conditions

 When House Speaker Paul Ryan says he wants to repeal the Affordable Care Act so that people can buy insurance that's right for them, and not something created in Washington, part of what he's saying is that he wants to get rid of so-called essential health benefits.